wing5wong/artisan-whs-static/source/_events/2025-02-09_student-achievement-conferences-1.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-Bookings Open on Monday 31 March at 5.00pm.
+Bookings Open on Friday 28 March at 5.00pm.
 Bookings Close at 5.00pm on Monday 7 April, the evening before the interviews.

 More details will be advised in the interim report emailed out on Friday 28 March.